SyncfusionExamples/How-to-customize-the-segment-color-based-on-the-Y-value-in-WinUI-Charts-/README.md

+# How to customize the segment color based on the Y value in WinUI Charts(SfCartesianChart)

 This article explains how to set the different colors for the chart column segments based on its Y value in the [WinUI charts](https://www.syncfusion.com/winui-controls/charts).

 WinUI charts allow you to customize the appearance of the series segments color by adding your own brushes in the preferred order and applying for the series [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_PaletteBrushes) property.